October is National ADHD Awareness Month

 About ADHD Awareness Month

-The mission of ADHD Awareness Month states that they aim “to educate the public about ADHD by disseminating reliable information based on the evidence of science and peer-reviewed research.”
+The mission of ADHD Awareness Month is “to educate the public about ADHD by disseminating reliable information based on the evidence of science and peer-reviewed research.”

-The organizers invite those with ADHD who have creative gifts with words and images to contribute memes, artwork and stories to be entered into a drawing for valuable prizes.
+The organizers invite those with ADHD who have creative gifts to contribute memes, artwork and stories to be entered into a drawing for valuable prizes.
 Learn more at adhdawarenessmonth.org.

 Contact a Medical Professional

 If you or someone you love suffers from ADHD, or you suspect you or they may have it, the team at Western Washington Medical Group can help.
-Request an appointment with a doctor in our Family Practice or Department of Psychology.
-For more general inquiries, complete the form on this page.
+Request an appointment with our Primary Care team for an initial assessment.
+If further evaluation is needed, they’ll provide you with a referral to our Department of Psychology in Everett.